checkcheckzz/coding-questions/README.md

 Total Number (not including the problem in the special topics): about 202 (142 done).

 Although I try to execute every program, bugs may still exist because the test cases are not enough.
 Welcome to find bugs.
-The solution may not be optimal, welcome to give your advice.
-I don't write too many comments to explain every function.
+The solution may not be optimal, welcome to give your better solution.
+You can send the corresponding pull request.

-By default, the time complexity is the worst time and space complexity does not include stack space.
+By default, the time complexity is the worst time and space complexity does not include the stack space.

 Problem
 ---